reduxjs/reselect/README.md

 }
 ```

-If you are not using Redux and have a requirement to work with mutable data, you can use `createSelectorCreator` to customize the memoization function to use a different equality check.
+If you are not using Redux and have a requirement to work with mutable data, you can use `createSelectorCreator` to replace the default memoization function and/or use a different equality check function.
 See [here](#use-memoize-function-from-lodash-for-an-unbounded-cache) and [here](#customize-equalitycheck-for-defaultmemoize) for examples.

 ### Q: Why is my selector recomputing when the input state stays the same?

 A: Check that your memoization funtion is compatible with your state update function (ie the reducer if you are using Redux).
 For example, a selector created with `createSelector` that recomputes unexpectedly may be receiving a new object whether the values it contains have updated or not.
-As `createSelector` uses `===` to check if an input has changed, the selector will always recompute.
+As `createSelector` uses an identity check (`===`) to detect that an input has changed, the selector will always recompute.

 ```js
 import { REMOVE_OLD } from '../constants/ActionTypes';